mattmarch/mattmarch-next/posts/dependency-rot.md

 I'd also not touched (or heard all that much about) Gatsby since first writing the blog.
 But I had been playing around recently with a little thing which has been getting some industry buzz lately called Next.js.
 It's even the top suggestion in the ["Start a New React Project" guide](https://react.dev/learn/start-a-new-react-project) in the official React docs.

 So I recreated my Gatsby blog by loosely following the Next.js tutorial (but using Tailwind CSS and the new app router).
 This was a much more enjoyable experience than painfully updating all the dependencies on my old site.
+As Next.js is a little more _batteries included_ than Gatsby, the new site tallies up to a slightly more manageable 19 direct dependencies.
 And here we are now!

 ## Plans for the future